s9e/TextFormatter/docs/JavaScript/Minifiers.md

 The FirstAvailable strategy allows multiple minifiers to be set.
 They are executed in order and the result of the first successful minification is returned.

 In the following example, we set up the ClosureCompilerService minifier to handle minification.
-If it fails, the ClosureCompilerApplication will be executed.
+If it fails, the MatthiasMullieMinify minifier will be executed.
 If it fails too, the Noop (no-op) minifier is executed as a fail-safe and the original source is returned.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;